 If you’ve given mentees some new experiences and they’ve done well, there’s no problem in bringing the mentoring cycle to a close.

 In fact, establishing a program timeline at the outset can help motivate participants to make the most of the opportunity.
 Plus, in larger companies, repeating mentoring cycles may help ensure that everyone who wants to participate can do so without overwhelming any of the mentors.

 Mentoring can take place over the course of a year, a season, or even a quarter.
 It all depends, again, upon your company’s needs, demand and calendar.

 Wrapping things up

-When the mentorship has run its course, hold a wrap-up meeting or graduation ceremony to mark the occasion.
-This is another great place for senior leadership to step in and sing the program’s praises, cheering the efforts of all those involved.
+When the mentorship period is over, consider holding a special wrap-up meeting, luncheon or recognition ceremony to mark the occasion.
+This is another great opportunity for senior leadership to step in and sing the program’s praises, cheering the efforts of all those involved.

 Want to learn more about creating effective employee development programs that set your business up for success?
-Download our free e-book, How to develop a top-notch workforce that will accelerate your business.
+Download our free magazine: The Insperity guide to leadership and management.